ADVERTISING

-The team from the Passive House Institute and the Büchnerstadt Riedstadt works with high pressure on suggestions for the new renovation areas in Crumstadt, Goddelau and Leeheim.
-"We collect data from different sources and represent them in a geographic information system," explains Dr. Jürgen Schnieders, Managing Director at the Passive House Institute.
+The team from the Passive House Institute and the town of Riedstadt are working intensively on proposals for the new redevelopment areas in Crumstadt, Goddelau, and Leeheim.
+"We are collecting data from various sources and presenting it in a geographic information system," explains Dr. Jürgen Schnieders, Managing Director of the Passive House Institute.

-One problem is that different sources use other spellings for the same address.
-“That is why the consolidation of the data is difficult.
-But we have a good overview and are currently developing suggestions for the delimitation of the areas, ”continued Schnieders.
-“We will present the suggestions in a workshop discussion on Monday, January 27 from 6:30 p.m. in the town hall and integrate the citizens into the decision.
-The decision in the city council is then planned for March.
-The renovations with tax relief can start before Easter, ”says Mayor Marcus Kretschmann.
+One problem is that different sources use different spellings for the same address.
+"That's why consolidating the data is tedious.
+But we have a good overview and are currently developing proposals for defining the areas," Schnieders continued.
+"We will present the proposals at a workshop on Monday, January 27, starting at 6:30 p.m. in the town hall and involve the citizens in the decision-making process.
+The resolution is then planned for March in the city council.
+The renovations with tax breaks can therefore begin before Easter," Mayor Marcus Kretschmann is pleased to announce.

-The citizens can already get involved.
-“We ask everyone interested to fill the questionnaire at www.klimafreundliche-riedstadt.de .
-This helps us enormously with the assessment of what is possible in Riedstadt and where there is still a need for clarification, ”explains Benjamin Krick, renovation manager of the Büchnerstadt.
-On the website there is also a tool for recording the energy consumption of buildings that makes suggestions for individual renovation.
+Citizens can already get involved.
+"We ask all interested parties to fill out the questionnaire at www.klimafreundliches-riedstadt.de .
+This helps us enormously in assessing what is possible in Riedstadt and where further clarification is needed," explains Benjamin Krick, the city's renovation manager.
+The website also offers a tool for recording the energy consumption of buildings, which provides suggestions for individual renovations.

-From mid-January, preferably in the late evening or early morning hours, a team with a thermal camera is also on the road in the districts.
-With this camera, weaknesses of the buildings, so-called thermal bridges, are made visible in bright yellow and red tones.
-The images recorded from the street space should be supplemented by the data already recorded and later also made available to interested citizens.
+From mid-January, preferably in the late evening or early morning hours, a team equipped with a thermal imaging camera will be out and about in the city districts.
+This camera will highlight weak points in buildings, known as thermal bridges, by displaying them in bright yellow and red tones.
+The images taken from the street will supplement the data already collected and will later be made available to interested citizens.

 (PSR)

-Further information and the possibility to contact us can be found at www.klimafreundliche-riedstadt.de
+Further information and contact details can be found at www.klimafreundliches-riedstadt.de

 Photo: Thermography photo of a building in Erfelden.
 More heat is lost through the red colored areas, particularly through the windows, the roller shutter boxes and the ceiling support.
 Photo: City of Riedstadt